kuryaki/feedsubscriber/readme.md

 This project subscribes to a feed to a post url so that every once in a while if a new article is in the feed it get posted to the url

+## TODO

+* Add unsubscribe
+* Add some pretty first page (just bootstrap it)
+* Make it like an API
+* Document the way to subscribe with an API